 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School Costa Mesa. - Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
+All forms may be obtained by requesting them from Paul Mitchell The School Costa Mesa. - 2 Submit an Application Fee: Action will not be taken on admission or any student loan application until an application fee of \$75.00 is received.
 Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School Costa Mesa.
 This fee is not included in the cost of tuition.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be recent head and shoulder shots of the applicant. - 6 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - Personal Interview: Applicants must complete a personal interview with the admissions team prior to registration.

-O Provide Verification Documents:
+In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be recent head and shoulder shots of the applicant. - © Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicants must complete a personal interview with the admissions team prior to registration. - 6 Provide Verification Documents: - a.

-- a.
 Identification (provide only one): Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required. - b.
-Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores.

-Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+Education (provide only one): Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores. - Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
 We are required to verify that your proof of education is from a valid high school or High School equivalency program.
-If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school.

-- Dual License: Students that have their California cosmetology license or have completed the 1600 hours in cosmetology and would like to enroll in the barbering program must submit a copy of their official transcript from cosmetology. - Oual License: Students that have their California barbering license or have completed 1500 hours in barbering and would like to enroll in the cosmetology program must submit a copy of their official transcript from barbering.
+If we determine that your diploma or High School Equivalency diploma is not valid, you will be denied admission to the school. - Dual License: Students that have their California cosmetology license or have completed the 1600 hours in cosmetology and would like to enroll in the barbering program must submit a copy of their official transcript from cosmetology. - Dual License: Students that have their California barbering license or have completed 1500 hours in barbering and would like to enroll in the cosmetology program must submit a copy of their official transcript from barbering. - Aptitude Exam: Applicants must pass the school's aptitude exam prior to enrollment, demonstrating the student is proficient in the English language.